 American Music Recordings Archive (AMRA)

-To preserve historical music recordings for the future
+To preserve American music from the past for the future

-The American Music Recordings Archive (AMRA) was established to help preserve and distribute music from America's past through audio recordings and related documents.
+The American Music Recordings Archive (AMRA) was established by musicologist, Roger Hall, to help preserve and distribute selected music from America's past through rare audio recordings.

 Lately there has been a looking back to older recordings.